MWC Half Day Conference – People First: Designing Meaningful Wellbeing Programs

 Register now by following this link.

 National Association for Business Resources Best and Brightest Programs is recognized by SHRM to offer SHRM-CP®or SHRM-SCP® professional development credits (PDCs).
-This program is valid for 1.5 PDCs.
+This program is pending approval for 4 PDCs.
 For more information about certification or recertification, please visit www.shrmcertification.org.

 (4) Well-Being, Social Impact, and Leading Through Values: Jonathan So, Senior Director of Health Care Initiatives at Detroit Regional Chamber —- Driving greater health and well-being within an organization results in happier, more productive employees.
 However, companies can do more to create greater well-being within the communities they serve by leading beyond their four walls.
 This presentation will help attendees understand how well-being can drive economic growth, greater community involvement and bigger bottom lines and provide some guidance on value-driven leadership.